taurus-org/taurus/doc/source/tep/TEP18.md

 *within our own shim* to simplify the implementation and maintenance of our own shim (i.e., to partially comply with Goal 5).

-In this case, importing `silx.gui.qt` or `pyqtgraph.Qt` would go against goal 8 (even if both silx and pyqtgraph are dependencies for some submodules of `taurus.qt.qtgui`, we would like to avoid making them mandatory at the `taurus.qt` level since they are relatively heavy).
+In this case, importing `silx.gui.qt` or `pyqtgraph.Qt` would go against Goal 8 (even if both silx and pyqtgraph are dependencies for some submodules of `taurus.qt.qtgui`, we would like to avoid making them mandatory at the `taurus.qt` level since they are relatively heavy).

-On the other hand, qtpy and Qt.py are probably light enough to consider using them but the fact that Qt.py is not yet packaged for debian and that the version of qtpy packaged in debian9 introduces disruptive patching of the PyQt4 binding ([qtpy_issue119]).
-The final decision on this aspect can be left to the implementation phase itself and tested in practice.
+On the other hand, qtpy and Qt.py are probably light enough to consider using them but the fact that Qt.py is not yet packaged for debian and that the version of qtpy packaged in debian9 introduces disruptive patching of the PyQt4 binding ([qtpy_issue119]) should also be weighted in the decision.
+The final decision on this aspect can be left to the implementation phase itself where the various options can be tested in practice.

 ## Some examples of code that should work